 Customers’ diverse priorities, needs, and preferences are forcing banks, financial service providers, and insurance companies to redefine their approach to customer service.
 AI tools can now track and analyze customer data (demographics, behavior, location, etc.) and determine the identity of the customer.
 This allows companies to provide the best service to their customers, exponentially improving the overall customer experience.
 Moreover, service automation enables customers to get the information at a time of their choice.
 Any form of self-help is available 24×7.

 Let’s explore the onboarding process in terms of service automation.
 Customers can now fill out all the necessary forms, verify their IDs, and sign documents through an application without having to speak to a bank or insurance agent in person.

 Technologies Used for Automation of Customer Service

-If you are wondering how to improve customer service in the banking, insurance and financial services sectors, read on to learn about modern technologies that allow create smart, efficient, and powerful automation solutions:
+If you are wondering how to improve customer service in the banking, insurance, and financial services sectors, read on to learn about modern technologies that allow creating smart, efficient, and powerful automation solutions:

 • Artificial Intelligence